arthur-alves/card_validator/README.md

-# A Single page that validate credit card with custom rules
+# A Single page to validate credit card with custom rules

 # Install: